AleMenon/nvim-config/README.md

 npm install -g tree-sitter-cli
 ```

-#### OpenAI API key

-It's necessary to have a `.env` file in your neovim directory with `OPENAI_API_KEY = "YOUR_API_KEY"` property, this is needed for CodeCompanion plugin to work.
-Also, if you're on Windows, it's recommended to use powershell as your terminal, since the command to get the API key in the file is based on powershell.

 ### Setup Steps

 1. Clone this repository and move all files to your Neovim configuration folder;